Bairei/android-kotlin-currency-converter/README.md

 # android-kotlin-currency-converter
-basic android project, written in kotlin, which to convert Polish zloty currency to dollars
+Very basic Android project, written in Kotlin, which to convert Polish zloty currency to dollars.